Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## What's this?
 This module is a very complicated way of doing something very simple.
 Complicated for me, that is...
 The aim is to make it easy for you, the user.
 The module changes prop values using the [Magisk resetprop tool](https://github.com/topjohnwu/Magisk/blob/master/docs/tools.md#resetprop), something that is very easy to do with a [Magisk boot script](https://github.com/topjohnwu/Magisk/blob/master/docs/details.md#magisk-booting-process) and some simple commands.
+This is very useful for a lot of things, among others to help pass the SafetyNet CTS Profile check on custom and uncertified ROMs.
+And of course for any normal modification of your device that is done by altering build.prop or similar files.

 What this module does is that it adds a terminal based UI for those that don't want (or can't) create a boot script for themselves, making the process of creating such a boot script very simple.
 With this module I'm also maintaining a list of certified build fingerprints for a number of devices, so that it's easy to pick one you want to use.

+Keep reading below to find out more details about the different parts of the module

 ## Documentation index